 The water is used to create flushing pressure from the tank that goes into the blow and through the tubing found on the side of your toilet.
 The process completes a water siphoning action that eliminates all waste from the bowl.
 This system is preferred by most people because it is quieter and requires less maintenance over time.

-Reviews for the Best Small Toilets
+Reviews for the Best Small Toilets of the Year

 There are several small toilets currently on the market that can help you save space in your bathroom or half-bath.
-Here are a few of our top recommendations based on features, price, and functionality.
+Here are a few of our top recommendations based on features, budget, and functionality.

 The Woodbridge Bath T-0019 features a minimal modernized design that will go well with any type of décor in your bathroom.
 It features a skirted trap way that removes all those difficult-to-clean crevices from the exterior.
 It also features a dual flush system that can help you conserve water.
 This toilet has two buttons to use to flush with either 1 gallon or 1.6 gallons of water.
 Additional features include the soft closing seat and stainless steel seat hinge.
 The T-0019 is an extremely durable and long-lasting unit.
 And you receive everything you need to install the toilet when you purchase it.

 The TOTO Drake offers a powerful and effective flush every time you use it, even though it has a low water consumption.
 Features include a wider flush valve and special technology to help prevent clogging.
-The toilet has a fully glazed 2.25 trap way that makes it easier to clean, and it is available at a lower price than many consumers would expect from a brand like TOTO.
+The toilet has a fully glazed 2.25 trap way that makes it easier to clean, and it is available at a lower budget than many consumers would expect from a brand like TOTO.

 This is a commercial -grade toilet but it is still quiet enough for home use.
 The unit can be installed without the assistance of a professional, however, it is a very heavy toilet and you may need some assistance with lifting it or moving it around.